Deep Skills Internal

 2. Have them describe their workflow

-3. Follow the SkillsInterview protocol in the Interview Guide to:
+3. Follow the SkillsInterview protocol in the to:

 • Decide on the granularity of the skill breakdown.
 More granular steps result in higher educational quality of the onboarding document.